-I was born on November 19th, 1952.
+I was born in 1952.
 I was the youngest in my family, and the only girl, so although I might look like a sweet little lady in this photo, I wasn't.
 I was a tomboy who HATED wearing frocks and skirts, and preferred games like Cowboys & Indians and Space Explorers.
 I did play with dolls, though, and if you look closely, you'll see the left back leg of the unfortunate cat I had dressed in doll clothes.
 I also loved fairies, holding tea parties, and playing school.
 Maybe that's why I grew up to be a teacher.

 My family lived in two countries while I was growing up.
 I went to school in both England and Canada and have dual nationality, but don't really have the accent of either place.
 Perhaps I have a mid-Atlantic accent!
 We crossed the Atlantic several times, usually by ship.

 In 1966, my family stopped moving between countries and settled in Kelowna, B.C., where I still live.
 After high school my BFF and I spent the summer backpacking around Europe.
 Later, I travelled on my own as well.
 I've been to quite a few countries.
 In this photo I was in Egypt.
 My camel was nice, but the one ridden by the girl ahead of me kept turning its head and trying to bite her knee.

 After I became a teacher, I mostly worked in Canada, but in 1977, I went to Belize in Central America to work with young children taking part in a World Peace & Development programme.
 In the picture, we're doing the 'Bear Hunt', but for them, I made it an alligator hunt.

 I’ve never been married, but in 1991, I adopted a son.
 He doesn't look very happy in this picture because he'd only just come from India and wasn't sure if he liked me.
 He's grown up now and works in the film industry.
 (See below.)